Is Witr prayer Wajib (mandatory)?

 What does Wajib mean?

-Linguistically Wajib refers to something that is necessary.
+Linguistically, Wajib refers to something that is necessary.
 However, our discussion is a legal one.
-Thus, we will focus on the legal definition.
-Legally Wajib refers to something being an obligation or mandatory, but not as emphatically as Fard.
-Therefore, if we say something is Fard, it is a more emphatic obligation.
-Whereas, if we say it is Wajib then it is still obligatory but less emphatic than a Fard.
+Therefore, we will focus on the legal definition.
+Legally, Wajib refers to something being an obligation or mandatory, but not as emphatically as Fardh.
+Therefore, if we say something is Fardh, it is a more emphatic obligation.
+Whereas, if we say it is Wajib then it is still obligatory but less emphatic than a Fardh.

-It is sinful to neglect a Wajib action.
-Although the level of sin is not exactly the same as neglecting a Fard.
+However, it is sinful to neglect a Wajib action even though the level of sin is not exactly the same as neglecting a Fardh.
 Consequently, when Hanafi scholars say Witr prayer is Wajib, then it means you must pray it otherwise it is sinful.
 Due to this understanding of Wajib, Hanafi scholars do not find the following narration contradictory to their position.

 عَنْ عَلِيٍّ، قَالَ: الوِتْرُ لَيْسَ بِحَتْمٍ كَصَلَاتِكُمُ المَكْتُوبَةِ، وَلَكِنْ سَنَّ رَسُولُ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ، وَقَالَ: إِنَّ اللَّهَ وِتْرٌ يُحِبُّ الوِتْرَ، فَأَوْتِرُوا يَا أَهْلَ القُرْآنِ. وَفِي البَابِ عَنْ ابْنِ عُمَرَ، وَابْنِ مَسْعُودٍ، وَابْنِ عَبَّاسٍ: حَدِيثُ عَلِيٍّ حَدِيثٌ حَسَنٌ